Rust-Simply/idiomatic-rust-in-simple-steps/src/language-basics/memory.md

 If the Option we got from `.next()` contains something instead of nothing, it _still_ doesn't necessarily mean we read the users input correctly, reading data from `stdin` is itself fallible.

-Fallibility in programming is another thing we've traditionally handled very badly.
+Fallibility, the nature that something may go wrong, in programming is another thing we've traditionally handled very badly.
 A common way to deal with this in other languages is to stop executing and "throw" an error.
 The problem with throwing errors is that it breaks the flow of execution, the next thing to get executed is not obvious, it's going to be wherever the error is "caught"... if it's "caught".
 Sometimes you may not even realise that some code you've written could throw an error because you've called someone else's code, and they didn't make it obvious that their code could fail.

 Rust does away with this with another type called `Result`.
 If your function can fail, it must return a Result type.
 Like with `Option`, `Result` is its own type that contains either the data we wanted, or an error.